kobkob/Editora-Eletrica/README.md

 ```

 # SETUP
-Edit the file editora_eletrica.conf and write the user and repo to match your gitHub adress.
+Edit the file editora_eletrica.conf and write the user and repo to match your GitHub address.